KrishanBhasin/security-advice/index.md

 Given the choice, use an iPhone over Android.

+Uninstall apps you are not regularly using; if you need them again you can always reinstall them.

+Limit apps' permissions to the minimum possible.
+If an app asks for lots of unexplained permissions, uninstall it (do you really want a flashlight app that needs access to your camera, messages & contacts?)

 Make sure you have at least a 4-digit key code or passphrase (6 digits is better; the number of possible codes goes from 10,000 to 1,000,000!)
 Avoid using dates in your passphrase.

 ### iPhone